CAN WE GET ALONG and RISE ABOVE THE BUMPS and BULLIES!

 Building Self Esteem for students that are Homeschooled

 Is self-esteem defined differently for a home schooled child?
-The answer is no. We all desire to have success in the many relationships we will encounter in our life journey… relationships with self, siblings, parents, other family, school, community, and work.
+The answer is no. Building self esteem for students who are homeschooled is same as it is with students in a classroom.
+We all desire to have success in the many relationships we will encounter in our life journey… relationships with self, siblings, parents, other family, school, community, and work.
 It is not always easy!

 START AT THE BEGINNING

 Let me present the nine SIGNALS researchers have identified as characteristics or ‘cues’ of self-esteem. www.theroadadventure.org.

 Believe in yourself.
 Having confidence in your own abilities.
 Recognizing what you are good at and being confident you can improve where needed.

 Know your wants and needs.
 Have clear ideas about what you want or need and be able to communicate these to others.
 Feeling worthy of love and approval.
 Accepting responsibility for your actions.
 Knowing what is really important to you.

 Have good communication and listening skills.
 Open to taking advice and being open to change and new ideas.